sraocodes/DAA/content/_index.md

     text: "SCOPE is a model that simulates radiative transfer and photosynthesis in vegetation canopies, integrating satellite observations with land surface processes."
     link: "/scope/"

-  - image: "images/AgroC.png"
+  - image: "images/agroc_card.gif"
     heading: "AgroC"
-    text: "AgroC is a comprehensive model decoding the carbon dynamics in agricultural soil.
-It delves into the carbon journey of crops and the soil's organic carbon movement.
-It's pivotal for understanding agricultural carbon budgets and addressing climate change."
+    text: "AgroC is a 1D model integrating the SOILCO2/RothC and SUCROS models, designed for advanced simulation of carbon fluxes, soil processes, and crop growth."
     link: "/agroc/"

   - image: "images/simplace.jpg"